iTunes: Restoring iOS software

 Try restoring the iOS device if backing up and erasing all content and settings doesn't resolve the issue.
-Using iTunes to restore iOS devices is part of standard isolation troubleshooting.
 Restoring your device will delete all data and content, including songs, videos, contacts, photos, and calendar information, and will restore all settings to their factory condition.

 - Verify that you are using the latest version of iTunes.